omidbachari/rack-work/rack.md

 This will have the same apparent behavior as our previous configuration, with a less unorthodox approach.
 You'll notice that Proc syntax and behaviour aligns nicely with what WEBrick expects from our app.
 So, let's make a more useful app, which is the challenge of this lesson.

-# Challenge
+# BEERS: Implementing Routes - Challenge 1

 Right now, our server responds with ```Hello, world!``` in the browser.
 To anything.
 That means ```localhost:8080```, ```localhost:8080/foo``` and ```localhost:8080/bar``` all give us ```Hello, world!```.
 The server is sending us the same content, every time.

 Since our environment contains the value of ```PATH_INFO```, we know we have access to the path.
 Our rack app should provide different behavior, depending on the value of ```PATH_INFO```.
-Let's build a rack app that gives us different routes, and responds with different strings accordingly.
+Let's build a rack app that gives us different **routes**, which are paths that the interpreter can choose from in responding to the server.
+We should respond with different HTML strings according to the route accessed.

 Specifically, we want "/beers" to return this string of HTML: ```<h1>BEERS</h1>```.
 Every other path should return ```<h1>404: Page does not exist.</h1>```.